 Changes to the Canadian Citizenship Rules in 2017

 Anyone who is born in Canada on or after Feb 4, 1977, is automatically a Canadian Citizen.
 Some people, however, immigrate to Canada as Permanent Residents and then become citizens.
-This group are called naturalized citizens.
-To become a naturalized citizen you need to meet certain conditions such as knowing the official languages, meet the residency requirements, and having no major issues with the law.
+This group is called naturalized citizens.
+To become a naturalized citizen you need to meet certain conditions such as knowing the official languages, meeting the residency requirements, and having no major issues with the law.

 Luckily, the new Government of Canada proposed several changes to the Canadian Citizenship Act which practically reverses many of 2015 changes.
 The changes will come into effect as follows:

 - None of the Canadian Citizens are forced to live or remain in Canada.
 They may enjoy their rights under the Canadian Charter of Rights and Freedoms (subsection 6(1) of the Constitution Act, 1982).

 - Dual Citizens will enjoy the same rights as other Canadian Citizens.
 They won’t lose their citizenship because of the acts against Canadian security.
 Of course, they may face criminal charges, imprisonment, etc. if they threaten the security of Canadians.

 Effective Fall 2017

 - When applying for before citizenship, they need to show they lived an equivalent of three years out of the past five years in Canada (previously four out of six years among other limitations)